hdvincelette/mdJSONdictio/README.md

-# If mdJSONdictio installation fails due to multiple sub-architectures:
+# If mdJSONdictio installation fails due to command line settings:

 # Install mdJSONdictio with compiled code only for sub-architecture used by R CMD INSTALL
 devtools::install_github("hdvincelette/mdJSONdictio",